-Chicken, Spinach and Artichoke Puff Pastry Parcels are super elegant and perfect for your Easter celebration!
+Chicken, Spinach and Artichoke Puff Pastry Parcels are super elegant and will be the hit of any celebration!

-Are you wracking your brain trying to come up with a creative, show-stopping delight for your Easter gathering?
-I’ve got your back with these lovely Chicken, Spinach and Artichoke Puff Pastry Parcels!
-They’ve got spring written all over them and are the perfect way to start your Easter celebration!
+Are you wracking your brain trying to come up with a creative, show-stopping delight for a special occasion?
+I've got your back with these lovely Chicken, Spinach and Artichoke Puff Pastry Parcels!
+They've got spring written all over them and are the perfect way to start your celebration!

-These stunning little parcels begin with Pepperidge Farm® Puff Pastry Sheets which I fill with a crowd-pleasing combination of chicken, baby spinach, artichokes, two types of cheese, mayonnaise and fresh chives.
-Baked and baby….
+These stunning little parcels begin with puff pastry sheets that I fill with a crowd-pleasing combination of chicken, baby spinach, artichokes, two types of cheese, mayonnaise and fresh chives.
+Baked and baby....
 Your guests will love them!

-After thawing per package directions, use a rolling pin to flatten slightly.
+- After thawing the puff pastry per package directions, use a rolling pin to flatten slightly.
 If necessary, press gently with your fingers to fill in the seam.

-Besides the perfect starter for an Easter celebration, Chicken Spinach and Artichoke Puff Pastry Parcels are very versatile.
+Besides the perfect starter for any celebration, Chicken Spinach and Artichoke Puff Pastry Parcels are very versatile.
 Serve with a cream of asparagus soup and salad of baby spring greens for a simple, elegant spring-inspired pre-Easter luncheon.